 What is a diamante?
 It’s a seven-line poem that takes the shape of a diamond.
 But there’s more to it than that!
 A diamante is a poem about opposites.
 Here’s one about a lion and a lamb.

 Roaring, snarling, prowling

 Bleating, leaping, grazing

-Remember that the first and last words of a cinquain are synonyms—the last word of the poem renames the first.
+You may recall that in a cinquain, the first and last words are synonyms (the last word of the poem renames the first).

 Line A: Topic A (must be a noun)

 Line B: Two vivid adjectives that describe Topic A